yogin16/yogin16.github.io/_posts/2018-06-20-microservices-intro-to-rancher.md

 At the end, it is a just software we are shipping, it is computer resources we are using, it is services we are deploying(read: hosting).
 The app needs to customised and business specific; not deployment.

 ### Microservices have their benefits (if we can ignore the cons)
-- Scaling is replicating monolith if not microservice; so as far as this post is concerned, this is enough of a benefit to adapt microservices wherever we can; now that we have containers to ship them.
+- Scaling is replicating monolith if not microservice; as far as this post is concerned, this is enough of a benefit to adapt microservices wherever we can, now that we have containers to ship them.

 ### What a microservice wants
 Any service wants itself to be served, so is a microservice.
 It wants to be called/accessible.
 That asks it to be easy to integrate.